Ringgoldatienza/Ringgoldatienza/README.md

-- 👋 Hi, I’m Ringgold Atienza
+# 👋 Hi, I’m Ringgold Atienza

 - 👀 I’m interested in AI, Deep Learning and Machine Learning
-- 🌱 I’m currently learning alot about AI.
+- 🌱 I’m currently learning alot about tensorflow and keras.
-- 💞️ I’m looking to collaborate on any projects
 - 📫 You can reach me at ringgoldatienza@yahoo.com or via my LinkedIn: https://www.linkedin.com/in/ringgold-atienza-970566148/

 <!---